Ravio1i/azure-devops-server-mcp/README.md

 Once configured, you can use natural language to interact with your Azure DevOps Server:

-### Team Projects

-- "List all team projects"
-- "Get details for project 'MyProject'"
-- "Show me teams in the 'Development' project"

-### Work Items

-- "List recent work items from project 'MyProject'"
-- "Create a bug titled 'Login issue' in project 'WebApp'"
-- "Update work item 1234 to set state to 'In Progress'"
-- "Query all tasks assigned to john.doe@company.com in project 'MyProject'"

 ### Git Repositories

 - "List all repositories in project 'MyProject'"